U.S. Department of State

 Content and Form of Application Submission

-Applications and budgets must be submitted using the official AEIF 2022 proposal and budget forms.
+Applications and budgets must be submitted using the official AEIF 2023 application and budget forms.

 - The proposal clearly addresses the goals and objectives of this funding opportunity.

-- The proposal addresses all questions in the official AEIF 2022 proposal form.
+- The proposal addresses all questions in the official AEIF 2023 application form.

 - All pages are numbered.